ashiq-r31/Canarymod-Scriptcraft-Setup/README.md

 ##Configuring our CanaryMod server

 Okay, we're almost there!
 In order to build our mods in peace, we want to configure our world to be flat and play in creative mode as well as not be bothered by creatures.
-In `Canary` folder, go to `config/worlds/default` and open `default_NORMAL.cfg` with any text editor and change the following lines as below:
+In `Canary` folder, go to `config` and open `server.cfg` with any text editor and add the following lines:
 ```
+# completely flat worlds are best for building from scratch
+# bukkit/spigotmc
+level-type=FLAT
+# canarymod
 world-type=FLAT
 generate-structures=false

+# creative mode
+gamemode=1
 pvp=false

-gamemode=1
-spawn-villagers=true
-spawn-golems=false
-spawn-animals=false
+# turns off authentication (for classroom environments)
+online-mode=false
+spawn-npcs=false
 spawn-monsters=false

 ```